JosephusPaye/shell-image-win/README.md

 Gets the associated icon for the given file or folder path, and returns it as a buffer in PNG format.

+Path can be a special `shell:` path to get icons for special folders like the Recycle Bin.
+See [here](https://www.howtogeek.com/257715/how-to-open-hidden-system-folders-with-windos-shell-command/) for a list of special shell paths.

 ## Credits